miguelvalero/DroneEngineeringEcosystem/README.md

 ### Python
-You will need two versions of Python: python2.7 for the autopilot module and python3.7 for the rest [python3.7](https://www.python.org/downloads/release/python-370/)
+You will need two versions of Python: python2.7 for the autopilot module and python3.7 for the rest:
+[python3.7](https://www.python.org/downloads/release/python-370/)
 [python2.7](https://www.python.org/downloads/release/python-2718/)